 I love Marie Kondo’s not fancy approach to storage containers.
 In fact, that is one of the lessons I learned from Marie Kondo and use in my application for organizing.

 However, sometimes a girl wants something pretty to hold her things.
-I love cute jewelry dividers you can put in a drawer and house all your earrings, bracelets, etc in full view for when you get ready in the morning.
+I love cute jewelry dividers you can put in a drawer and house all your earrings, bracelets, etc. in full view for getting ready in the morning.